animist-io/wallowa/README.md

 ## Repo Goals:

-+ To provide a variety of animist Solidity examples that have good continuous integration features (e.g tests and coverage reports running on Travis CI,  and coherent, navigable documentation).
++ To provide a variety of animist Solidity examples that have good continuous integration features (e.g tests running on Travis CI and coherent, navigable documentation).
 + To be a resource that lets Animist app developers adapt well-developed code & patterns to achieve their own ends.
 Or very similar ends.